UKPLab/icmi2018-multimodal-debates/README.md

 ## Dataset

 The transcripts and impression scores are available by request.
+If you use this dataset in your work, please cite the following article in your publication:

+Nagel, F., Maurer, M., & Reinemann, C. (2012).
+Is there a visual dominance in political communication?
+How verbal, visual, and vocal communication shape viewers’ impressions of political candidates.
+In: Journal of Communication, 62, 833-850.

 Please contact the project maintainer for obtaining these resources: https://www.informatik.tu-darmstadt.de/ukp/ukp_home/staff_ukp/detailseite_mitarbeiter_1_42304.en.jsp

 Due to legal issues, we cannot redistribute the debate recording.